Spanish Florida: First colonization attempts

 In 1521, Ponce de León sailed from Cuba with 200 men in two ships to establish a colony on the southwest coast of the Florida peninsula, probably near Charlotte Harbor.
 However, attacks by the native Calusa drove the colonists away in July 1521.
-During the skirmish, Ponce de León was wounded in his thigh and later died of his injuries upon the expedition's return to Havana.
+During the skirmish, Ponce de León was pierced in his thigh with an arrow and later died of his injuries upon the expedition's return to Havana.

-In 1521 Pedro de Quejo and Francisco Gordillo enslaved 60 Indians at Winyah Bay, South Carolina.
+In 1521, Pedro de Quejo and Francisco Gordillo enslaved 60 Indians at Winyah Bay, South Carolina.
 Quejo, with the backing of Lucas Vázquez de Ayllón, returned to the region in 1525, stopping at several locations between Amelia Island and the Chesapeake Bay.
-In 1526 de Ayllón led an expedition of some 600 people to the South Carolina coast.
+In 1526, de Ayllón led an expedition of some 600 people to the South Carolina coast.
 After scouting possible locations as far south as Ponce de Leon Inlet in Florida, the settlement of San Miguel de Gualdape was established in the vicinity of Sapelo Sound, Georgia.
 Disease, hunger, cold and Indian attacks led to San Miguel being abandoned after only two months.
 About 150 survivors returned to Spanish settlements.
 Dominican friars Fr.
 Antonio de Montesinos and Fr.
 Anthony de Cervantes were among the colonists.
 Given that at the time priests were obliged to say mass each day, it is historically safe to assert that Catholic Mass was celebrated in what is today the United States for the first time by these Dominicans, even though the specific date and location remains unclear.